chrisbalmer/homelab/README.md

   - [X] Move pihole to docker-compose role
   - [X] Update docker registry password name to be docker-registry.balmerfamilyfarm.com
   - [X] Fix docker-compose image version issue in the template for traefik.
 Set it specific for now, check old copy and compare.
-  - [ ] Expand docker-compose role to work with config files
+  - [X] ~~Expand docker-compose role to work with config files~~ Using separate roles for now to perform further configuration
+  - [ ] Move remaining pihole configs to variables from the compose yaml file
   - [ ] Move all http/https services on bootstrap to traefik
   - [ ] Fix bootstrap nginx to not use port 80 to free it up for traefik
   - [ ] Fix traefik 80 -> 443 redirect